leptos-rs/leptos/docs/book/src/building_ui.md

 # Templating: Building User Interfaces

+## Views

+Leptos uses a simple `view` macro to create the user interface.
+If you’re familiar with JSX, then

 ## Components

 **Components** are the basic building blocks of your application.
 Each component is simply a function that creates DOM nodes and sets up the reactive system that will update them.
 The component function runs exactly once per instance of the component.